fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 At some point I overheard someone ask someone else how it went learning 'Neo'.
 He said he was quite fluent at this point, not needing to look it up again and again and finally seeing the benefits.
 I was confused.
 What were they talking about?
-Turns out 'Neo', or specficially 'Neo2' is a keyboard layout.
+Turns out 'Neo', or specifically 'Neo2' is a keyboard layout.
 It seemed quite strange at first, and not at all like something one would easily start using.
 Are they weird?
 QWERTZ is plenty fine, right?